 - Full-time cruising.
 Good, tasty water is always available at the tap.

 - The Seagull is expensive — over $500 initially (comes with one filter and the dedicated faucet) and nearly $100 for a filter good for 1000 gallons (we found it lasted us about a year).
-That’s about 10 cents a gallon, which is less than the Brita and it offers much better filtering.
-The Purest One retails for about $345 with the filters running $60.
+That’s about 10 cents a gallon, which is less than the Pur and it offers much better filtering.

 - Some installation.
 This type of filter gets plumbed into the cold water hose and the housing has to be fairly near the faucet.
 They claim it’s a twenty-minute job, but if you’re working in the typical confines of the under-sink galley cabinet and contorting yourself in the 3-square feet of galley floor space, it’ll take longer.
 Changing filters can also be “interesting.”

-Unlike the Brita filters and standard plumbing filters, the Seagull-type systems are sold in relatively few places.
-While they may be available in some chandleries in very large boating cities, they generally have to be ordered online:
+Unlike the Pur filters and standard plumbing filters, the Seagull-type systems are sold in relatively few places.
+While they may be available in some chandleries in very large boating cities, they generally have to be ordered online.